 Instructions

-2. Begin with an Idaho Russet Potato and be picky.
+- Begin with an Idaho russet potato and be picky.
 Choose only plump, well-formed spuds

-8. Slice through the top, press the ends together using heat resistant mittens to plump them open
+- Remove from oven, carefully remove the hot skewers, slice through the top, press the ends together using heat resistant mittens to open and plump them